ArchBee Reviews& Product Details

-By typing @ in the editor, you will be able to mention:
+By typing @ in the editor, you will be able to mention the following:

 - Other documents from both private and public spaces

-The ArchBee collections can satisfy the needs of organizing and categorizing even of the most exigent users.
+The ArchBee collections can satisfy the needs of organizing and categorizing even the most exigent users.

-Moreover, each collection has a document tree that contains documents, and each document can have unlimited children documents.
+Moreover, each collection has a document tree that contains documents, and each document can have unlimited children’s documents.

-Besides the general workspace, which has by default general, templates and archives collections visible to all the team, you will also get a private collection and the possibility of creating custom collections.
+Besides the general workspace, which has, by default, general templates and archives collections visible to the team, you will also get a private collection and the possibility of creating custom collections.

 As a plus, each collection can be personalized with custom emojis to make things easier to see and find.